De La Rue - Onoto

 In the '30s the company continued doing its production from Strathendry, which began in 1928 with the De La Rue Pen model, a celluloid pen, made in different colors like black, blue marbled, green and red.
 There were also produced lower price pens as the Swift and Everybody's Pen.
 In 1935, following the trend introduced by Vacumatic for transparent pens that lets you view the ink level, Onoto the introduced Visible-ink model.

-But the company most significant model was introduced in 1937, when Onoto launched the Magna, a large pen like the previous Mammoth, with a two-color nib, the three rings ont the cap, produced in a new translucent celluloid created with a very complex process, in the black chiseled, green/brown and silver/gold colors.
+But the company most significant model was introduced in 1937, when Onoto launched the Magna, a large pen like the previous Mammouth, with a two-color nib, the three rings ont the cap, produced in a new translucent celluloid created with a very complex process, in the black chiseled, green/brown and silver/gold colors.
 These pens were joined by other smaller models called Minor and Dainty.
 WWII however weighed negatively on the diffusion of the new pen, with the production that was soon converted to armaments to support the war effort.

 After the war production resumed at full speed only since 1947 with the reintroduction of a new Magna series, some of which were lever filler.
 In the same period were also introduced a new set of pearly marbled pens.
 But at that rime the company had lost all its innovation capacity, and continued to produce economic lever filler pens substantially following market trends with the Onoto Penmaster an hooded nib pen with metal cap.
 They also went in the ballpen market.